-In BIO's view, efficient technology transfer is intricately linked to strong IP protections and free market incentives.
+In BIO's view, efficient transfer of federally-funded research is intricately linked to strong IP protections and free market incentives.
 In the context of the Bayh-Dole Act, patents serve as the legal instrument used in the transfer of technology, information and know-how.
 Commercializing an invention in the biotech sector is a lengthy process requiring significant amounts of capital, often in the hundreds of millions of dollars.
 While government funding and research is critical in biotech R&D, substantial additional financing from the public and private capital markets is required to actually take the product from the idea stage to one that can be used by the public.

 Let's take as an example a typical healthcare-related biotech discovery.
 A researcher, typically in a publicly-funded laboratory, discovers a gene whose presence is only found in a particular type of cancer.
 The researcher also determines that the presence of this gene signals the presence of a quantifiable amount of a particular protein.
 Translating this initial discovery into a therapeutic application can take decades and hundreds of millions of dollars.
 However, it is at this early stage when the promise of a therapy is on the horizon that the researcher can seek patent protection on the various aspects of the discovery.
 By way of a patent, the researcher can generate interest in the further development of this potential new product by, for example, out-licensing the invention, or forming a spin-off company focusing on the R&D of this early-stage discovery.
 In both cases, the patent is the asset that creates a forward trajectory for the project.
 In the former case, an interested company partner would, among other things, review the strength and scope of the IP protecting the early-stage discovery to determine the worth of the investment.
 In the latter case, the IP generates the interest of institutional investors, venture capitalists, or other partners encouraging the creation of an early-stage company.
-In any event, the earlystage, publicly-funded discovery is now on its way to development.
-Of course the road to development from this point is long and torturous, and often fraught with set backs, but the transfer of technology is complete and the wheels are set in motion.
+In any event, the early-stage, publicly-funded discovery is now on its way to development.
+Of course, the road to development from this point is long and torturous, and often fraught with set backs, but the transfer of technology is complete and the wheels are set in motion.

-From this point on, patents play a significant role in investment of capital in the biotechnology markets.
+From this point on, patents play a significant role in the investment of capital in the biotechnology markets.
 Investors measure opportunities in the biopharmaceutical and pharmaceutical sector through potential sales of the drug/product, the market exclusivity prospect through patent protection, other forms of marketing exclusivity (such as orphan drug exclusivity), or other means to gauge the strength and predictability of patent protection.

 The ancillary benefits of this ecosystem to the economy in the form of jobs, tax revenue and new companies should not be overlooked.
-According to the Association for University Technology Managers' (AUTM) annual reportiii, the Bayh-Dole Act continues to create hundreds of companies and tens of thousands of new jobs annually.
+According to the Association for University Technology Managers' (AUTM) annual report, the Bayh-Dole Act continues to create hundreds of companies and tens of thousands of new jobs annually.
 Virtually every state has a biotechnology center or initiative.
+In its policy statement on July 24, 2007, the National Governors Association recognized the import of strong IP and university technology transfer fostered by Bayh-Dole as catalysts for innovation and R&D.